Martyn0324/Hakisa/README.md

 **EDIT²: The GameplayLoss function will indeed have to be remade or replaced, as its gradients makes Hakisa generate outputs that will only correspond on the extreme commands in the input mapping dictionary (she'll only generate the command for -1 and for 1).**

-**Also good consideration for gameplay loss function: Liu, Ruo-Ze et al. Rethinking of AlphaStar: https://arxiv.org/pdf/2104.06890.pdf .**
+**Also good consideration for gameplay loss function: Liu, Ruo-Ze et al. Rethinking of AlphaStar: https://arxiv.org/pdf/2104.06890.pdf . - Still uses Categorical Cross Entropy, but might be a good inspiration.**